20k32/PictureCatApplication/README.md

-This is my diploma
+This is my diploma.

-.Net 6 (windows), C# 10, WPF, EF Core
+I used .Net 6 (windows), C# 10, WPF, EF Core, TAP.